-The department conducts a comprehensive tenure-style review.
+For promotions within the Career Track the department conducts a comprehensive, tenure-style review.
 All files are uploaded to a SharePoint site as specified by the Office of the Provost.
-A notebook is submitted according to the normal promotional processes as outlined in the guidelines released by the Office of the
+A notebook is submitted according to the normal promotional processes as outlined in the guidelines released by the Office of the Provost.

-Provost.
 The SharePoint site and the notebook contain the same information as the promotional file for a tenure-track or tenured faculty member.
-Candidates will be asked to provide a current vita; a signed teaching portfolio (5 pages maximum); teaching evaluations; and, supplemental material related to scholarship or creative activity to support the case.
+All candidates will be asked to provide a current vita; a signed teaching portfolio (5 pages maximum); teaching evaluations; and, as appropriate, supplemental material and statements documenting effort, accomplishments, and impact in the secondary area(s) defined in the candidate's workload allocation.

-All other elements of a promotion file should be presented, including: At least five supporting letters solicited by the Chair.
+All other elements of a promotion file should also be presented, including at least five supporting letters solicited by the Chair.
 Under no circumstances will a reviewer be paid or compensated in any way for reviewing the candidate's file or writing a letter.
-These may be internal or external to WSU, but external to the department.
-A few of the letters could include former students.
-Although letters external to WSU are optional, it is highly recommended.
-Also included are the Chair's summary, Dean's summary, vice chancellor's summary when appropriate; faculty recommendation forms; and, the candidate's past annual reviews.
+These letters may be internal or external to WSU, but must be external to the department.
+Although letters external to WSU are optional, including one or more is highly recommended.
+Also included are the Chair's summary, Dean's summary, vice chancellor's summary when appropriate, faculty recommendation forms, and, the candidate's past annual reviews.